ovska/FlameCsv/docs/docs/architecture.md

 ## Foreword

 This document is a general info-dump on the inner workings and design philosophy of FlameCsv.
-Not one wordo of it is required (or perhaps even useful) to use the library.
-It should provide some insight for those interested in the design choices and inner workings.
+Not one word of it is required (or perhaps even useful) to use the library, but should provide some insight for those interested in the internals.

 ## Reading